-Dr Cross teaches Organic Chemistry at undergraduate and postgraduate levels and leads a research group that focuses on the invention and development of sustainable synthetic chemistry.
-He is also International Coordinator for the Chemistry and Forensic Science team.
+Dr Cross leads a research group that focuses on the invention and development of sustainable synthetic chemistry and teaches Organic Chemistry at undergraduate and postgraduate levels.

 - Lecturer in Organic Chemistry, University of Leicester, 2007-2013